MiSTer-devel/PC88_MiSTer/readme.md

 - COPY -> Print Screen
 - PC -> Scroll Lock

+## Sound Board II

+On the OSD, there is an option to choose between Expansion (Default) or Onboard because some software only supports Onboard or Expansion board.
+You could find more informations on this issue ticket https://github.com/MiSTer-devel/PC88_MiSTer/issues/11.

 ## Known Issues
 - Timing issues
 - Gamma correction doesn't seem to change anything (?)